nishant-kumarr/Hidden_Layer/README.md

 - Run any steganography file - `TextStegano.py` `ImageStegano.py` `AudioStegano.py` or `VideoStegano.py`
 - All the files that are going to be embed are present in 'sample_files' folder.
 And after embedding the message output file gets saved in 'Result_files' folder with name as "<file_name>_embeded".
 Note that ImageStegHelper.py is a helper file to ImageStegano, that does nothing when compiled.
 And for embedding in gif use VideoStegno.py
+- Note : You would require to **update path** of *Result_files* folder as per your system path.
+Else it will throw `error` while saving file after embeding, as path where to save will not be found.

 ## Working Mechanism of Text Steganography